SAP/spartacus-docs/_pages/fsa/features/user-request-framework/fsa-configurable-fnol-process.md

 To do that:

-1. Go to the `app.module.ts` file of your application (`spartacus-financial-services-accelerator/src/app`).
+1. Go to the `app.module.ts` file of your FSA Spartacus application (`[your-fsa-spa-root-folder]/src/app`).
-2. Enter the following code, having in mind that we used the travel insurance example in this tutorial:
+2. Enter the following code, having in mind that we used the Travel Insurance example in this tutorial:

 ```typescript
 const routes: Routes = [